shockbytes/EmgFramework/README.md

 * ~~Improve performance by replacing/rewriting chart library (decouple chart with interface for easy replacement)~~

 ### Minor
+* VisualView Bug when reconnecting to client (View not emptied)
 * Store sampling rate in file name of simulation data
 * Support .ARFF files as data storage (for machine learning approaches)
 * ~~Write communication library for clients (Arduino)~~